 5. Determine a budget.
-The major categories to consider when determining a budget are transportation, lodging, food, special events (i.e., amusement park, tours, museums), insurance, donation toward materials, and cost for leadership expertise (i.e. crew bosses, adult sponsors).
+The major categories to consider when determining a budget are transportation, lodging, food, special events (i.e. amusement park, tours, museums), insurance, donation toward materials, and cost for leadership expertise (i.e. crew bosses, adult sponsors).
 You may find it easier to figure the cost per person, multiply by the number of participants, and then add other discreet costs to it.
 Transportation costs will depend on whether you rent a van, charter a bus, or fly.
-Food costs per person per day averages between $15 and $25 when you prepare your own meals.
+Food costs per person per day are less when you prepare your own meals.
 You may wish to plan for at least one dinner out.

 6. Raise the funds.
 Many groups use this task to help build a team spirit among the group members so that they get to know one another and learn how to work together.
-Building this spirit can help to make the trip more meaningful and fun.
+Building this spirit can help make the trip more meaningful and fun.
 Do not let finances be a deciding factor in who is able to participate in the trip.
 Strive to make the trip as affordable as possible.
 Find scholarship support, if necessary, so that everyone who wants to go is able to do so.

-There are many great fund-raising ideas.
-Here are a few: service and talent auction, talent show dinner, pledges, gift wrapping service, parents' day out, homemade candy sale, and selling "stock" in the trip.
+Many great fund-raising ideas exist.
+Here are a few: service and talent auction, talent show dinner, pledges, gift wrapping service, parents’ day out, homemade candy sale, and selling “stock” in the trip.
 A local restaurant may set aside a portion of its proceeds during a few hours to gift to your group.

 When you are on the trip, schedule teams to lead worship, shop for food, and prepare meals.
-Other tasks to assign are: treasurer, photographer, first-aid person, and secretary/correspondent (to send thank-you notes, etc. Paper notes are a special treat to receive).
+Other tasks to assign are: treasurer, first-aid person, lead blogger and secretary/correspondent (to send thank-you notes, etc. Paper notes are a special treat to receive).
 Download an electronic app. that allows you to collect photos from all participants and create slide shows that include everyone.